Isabelle-Dev/graphql/README.md

 Read the API documentation [here](#documentation)!

-- If you're new to GraphQL, I suggest you read both the _GraphQL_ and _Queries_ Doc
+- If you're new to GraphQL, I suggest you read all the Doc pages
-- If you've used GraphQL before, you can jump right in to the _Queries_ Doc
+- If you've used GraphQL before, you can jump right into the _Queries_ and _Filter_ Docs

 **I'm still setting up the Linux server, so not all features are available yet!**